titon/titon/readme.md

 * Readers - Handles the loading of configuration file types: xml, json, yaml, etc
 * Routes - Maps URLs to internal destinations.
 * Shell - Handles CLI execution and tasks.
+* Storage - Provides different methods of caching data.
+* Translater - Handles the translation of certain filetypes to be used by the locale message system.
+* Transporter - Handles the different type of email transporting (SMTP, etc).